Is My Garbage Disposal Compatible with My Plumbing and Electrical?

 Here are a few things you should consider about making your garbage disposal compatible with your kitchen.

 First, it’s necessary to understand how your garbage disposal connects to your power and pipes.

 Every unit will have three connection points: an entrance point at the top of the unit for debris from the sink, an exit point into the drainpipe, and a power connector.

-The garbage disposal unit will either need to be hardwired to the electrical circuit.
-Or it will have a power cord that can plug into a 120-volt outlet.
+The garbage disposal unit will either need to be hardwired to the electrical circuit, or have a power cord that can plug into a 120-volt outlet.
 Adapter kits are available for most models.

 Safety codes also regulate how far the switch must be from the sink.
 Generally, the further the switch is from the sink, the safer you are.

 Need help connecting a garbage disposal to your electrical and pipe system?
-Turn to the experts at Agentis.
-We’re ready to help you with all sorts of plumbing and garbage disposal problems.
+Contact the experts at Agentis.
+We’re ready to help.